Die Casting proves viable for small batch runs

 Making the switch from prototyping to production, and the Far East to the UK

-Metal prototypes or low volume metal parts are generally manufactured by means of CNC machining or bending.
+Custom metal prototypes or low volume metal parts are generally manufactured by means of CNC machining or bending.
 The high accuracies and surface finishes that are available continue to make this an attractive single stage process and one that we are very much involved in.

 However, rapid prototyping (RP) is making headway, both directly with processes such as Direct Metal Laser Sintering (DMLS), and indirectly through the generation of patterns for both investment casting and sand casting.